dedreira/typescript-webapi-inversify/README.md

 ## OpenAPI specification
 This API is documented using the OpenAPI standard https://swagger.io/docs/specification/about/, available through the nodejs libraries swagger-express-ts and swagger-ui-dist.

-The swagger document is available at this endpoint /api-docs/swagger/ and the swagger.json file is available at this location /api-docs/swagger.json

 ## Tests
-This API has been built using TDD approach, and jasmine as test runner: https://jasmine.github.io/.
+This API has been built using jasmine as test runner: https://jasmine.github.io/.

 running the command "npm run test" should run jasmine, showing the output through the console.